Best Camping Heater On The Market to Keep Your Warm

 - Power Source: Liquified Petroleum Gas (LPG)

 What do people say about it?
-Most positive reviews agree that the Zonsuse Camping Mini Heater is a powerful little heater that’s perfect for outdoor camping.
+Most positive reviews agree that the Zonsuse Camping Mini Heater is a powerful little camping heater that’s perfect for the outdoors.
 You will feel the warmth at least 1 metre (3 feet) away and ½ metre (18 inches) from the unit’s top at the medium heat setting.
 It still produces a bit of heat after it has been turned off.
 The heater locks securely onto the stove, so there’s little risk in the unit coming detached.

 - The unit gets quite hot